-The parking lot is not well signed; the Google pin is accurate as to the parking lot location.
+The parking lot is not well signed, but the Google pin is accurate as to the parking lot location.

-There is another parking area for the more Northerly multi-use trail circuit which feature more elevation gain or loss
+There is another parking area for the more northern multi-use trail circuit, which features more elevation gain or loss.

 State DEC information here: